-Home to 7,000 islands, dense jungles, active volcanoes, and buzzing cities, you could spend months travelling and still barely scratch the surface.
+Home to over 7,000 islands, dense jungles, active volcanoes, and buzzing cities, you could spend months travelling and still barely scratch the surface.
 Luckily, the Philippines is another cheap country in Southeast Asia, so your money goes a long way here.

 Although accommodation is a bit pricier than in other Southeast Asian countries (hostels can be around £10–15 per night, though dorms are around £5), food is much cheaper.
 Street food is around £1.50 per meal, while a three-course meal at a mid-range restaurant is about £5.
 Beer is under £1, and a bottle of water is around 20p!

 If you’re looking to do some island-hopping, ferry fares are very low, around £11, and if it’s a longer journey and you’d like to be able to sleep, you can book a private cabin for an extra £15.
 However, air travel is pretty cheap here too, so it’s definitely worth looking into flights.
 The islands of Palawan, Coron, and Siargao are stupendously beautiful, and once you’re there, costs are low.

 One of the most popular activities in the Philippines is diving, and thanks to the prevalence of crystal clear waters, sugar-white beaches, and tranquil lagoons, it’s one of the best dive destinations in the world.
 Most dives cost around £30, which includes the rental of the boat and all equipment.
 And if you’d like to stay above the waves, island-hopping boat trips cost around £12–20.